easttennesseecc-star/Q-Top-Dog-IDE/PRICING_IMPLEMENTATION_GUIDE.md

 [See What's New] [Learn About Your Tier]

 Questions?
-Reply to this email or contact support@q-ide.com
+Reply to this email or contact support@Top Dog.com
 ```

 **Subtasks**: